MaxEtzo/SDC-Traffic-Signs-Classifier/README.md

 We can further increase dataset by applying simple geometrical transformations.
 ##### a.
 Symmetries:
 Certain signs are horizontally, vertically, diagonally (*-pi/4* and *pi/4*) and/or rotationally (*pi/2*, *pi*, *3pi/2*) symmetrical.
 For example, all aforementioned transformations can be applied to *'Priority road'* sign, while *'Bumpy road'* only horizontally symmetrical.

-![class12_sym]
+![sign12_sym]

 Certain sign pairs (typ. *'left-right'* type of signs) are horizontal mirrored copies.
-So by applying the transformation sample set of respective counterpart sign can be extended.
+So by applying the horizontal flipping sample set of the counterpart sign can be extended.

+![sign38-39_sym]

 After applying symmetry extension of the training dataset, histograms look as follows
 ##### b.
 Perspective transformation: